ics-scada/Reports/Modbus/modbusdetect-modbusclient.md

 This Report provides:

-* Mitigation details for a vulnerability affecting the Galil RIO-47100 "Pocket PLC."
 * Disclosure of exploit runs on ModBus protocol.
 * Simulating an attack scenario against Scada Honeypot (Conpot)
 * Modbus attack diagnostic functions in Wireshark